jacktripperz/planter/README.md

 ```

 6. Take the output value from the last line `encMessage.decode()`, create a file called `key.txt` and save the output in the file.
-7. Save the `key.text` to the root of the project.
+7. Save the `key.txt` to the root of the project.

 8. Open the `plant.py` file and replace the string stored in `wallet_public_addr` with your own public wallet.